damienalexandre/commonmark/docs/2.4/customization/block-parsing.md

 In addition to creating a block parser, you may also want to have it return a custom "block element" - this is a class that extends from `AbstractBlock` and represents that particular block within the AST.

-If your block contains literal strings/text within the block (and not as part of a child block), you should have your custom block type also `implement StringContainerInterface`.
+If your block contains literal strings/text within the block (and not as part of a child block), you should have your custom block type also `implements StringContainerInterface`.